minshu-kim/Neural-Image-Stitching/README.md

-# Implicit Neural Image Stitching
+## Implicit Neural Image Stitching With Enhanced and Blended Feature Reconstruction

 This repository contains the official implementation of NIS, 24' WACV: https://arxiv.org/abs/2309.01409